 2007: In Detroit, Michigan, Ayal Mendelsohn, son of Mr. and Mrs. David Mendelsohn, is called to the Torah as a Bar Mitzvah.

-2007: In an article styled “Women add to Torah Dialogue,” the Cedar Rapids Gazette reports on a Torah commentary written by female rabbis and female Jewish scholars that will be published in the autumn of 2007.
+2007: In “Women add to Torah Dialogue,” published today the Cedar Rapids Gazette reported on a Torah commentary written by female rabbis and female Jewish scholars that will be published in the autumn of 2007.

 2008: The Spertus Institute of Jewish Studies presents “A Short History of Anti-Semitism,” the second of four lunchtime session taught by historian Dr. Dean Bell that covers anti-Judaism in the classical world, the Crusades and expulsions in the Middle Ages, tolerance and restrictions in the early modern period, and racial anti-Semitism in both the nineteenth century and early twentieth century.

-2008: The prestigious Turin Book Fair which honoring Israel on the 60th anniversary of the Jewish state's creation came to an end today.
+2008: The prestigious Turin Book Fair comes to an end.
+The Turin Fair is honoring Israel on the 60th anniversary of the Jewish state's creation.
 Prominent Israeli authors Abraham B. Yehoshua, David Grossman, Amos Oz, Aaron Appelfeld and Meir Shalev were among those featured at the fair.
 Turin's chief rabbi, Alberto Moshe Somekh, said that the city had shown "great courage" in deciding to honor Israel despite protests from various pro-Arab and anti-Israel activists.
 At a special service in the city's main synagogue, he said the tribute marked also marked "4,000 years of our presence on the world stage as 'People of the Book.'"

 2008: In a front page article entitled “Time To Go” appearing in The Cedar Rapids Gazette Kathy Goldstein, the Musical Voice of Temple Judah and a Clinton supporter expresses her views on Hillary Clinton’s exit strategy.
 “The race is over, and I think she should go out in grace and style,” said Katherine Goldstein of Cedar Rapids.
 “If she does it now, she looks like a queen.
 If she keeps fighting, she’ll look like a fool.”
 Once she makes that decision, it may take a while for Clinton’s backers to accept her decision, said Goldstein, a retired teacher.
 “But once they do, they’ll understand this is the only thing she can do.”
 Goldstein expects Clinton to put the party first and support Obama, and “we’ll all take our cue from her.”
 Clinton’s partisans are divided as to whether Obama will — or should — offer her the vice presidency.
 “It would look very nice, even though she represents the old and he represents the new,” Goldstein said.
 “The fact she is a woman would trump their differences.”